Curriculum and Instruction (M.Ed.)

 M.Ed.
 Curriculum and Instruction Program Details

-Earn PDE 24 required credits instructional licensure – while earning a master’s degree.
+• PDE Required Credits - Earn PDE 24 required credits instructional licensure while earning a master’s degree.

-Enhance your knowledge and skills – moving more towards a master teacher Become a leader in your school – assume leadership responsibilities.
+• Become a Master Teacher - Enhance your knowledge and skills – moving you more towards becoming a master teacher and a leader in your school.

 Courses and Curriculum